Code Blue Alert - NJ Warming Centers

 Diabetes is a disease that results in high glucose (sugar) levels in a person’s blood which prevents the body from using insulin properly.
-An important public health concern in New Jersey and throughout the nation, diabetes is the eigth leading cause of death in New Jersey.
-About 645,000, or 9%, of adults in New Jersey have diagnosed diabetes and 2,395,000, or 34%, of adults in New Jersey have prediabetes.
-Although diabetes can lead to many serious health issues, treatment and healthy lifestyle habits can prevent or delay these complications.
+An important public health concern in New Jersey and throughout the nation, diabetes is the eighth leading cause of death in New Jersey.
+About 645,000, or 9%, of adults in New Jersey have been diagnosed with diabetes, and 2,395,000, or 34%, of adults in New Jersey have prediabetes.
+Although diabetes can lead to many serious health issues, treatment, and healthy lifestyle habits can prevent or delay these complications.

 Type 2 is Most Common Form of Diabetes